Designing a cognitive

 Current rehab often isolates functions, lacking holistic, patient-centered strategies.

-I conducted a 1-month field study during my internship, observing 10 patients multiple times per week.
-This allowed me to gather firsthand insights into their rehabilitation patterns.
+I conducted a 1-month field study during my internship, observing 10 patients multiple times per week to gather firsthand insights into their rehabilitation patterns.

-A table displaying a field study on patient engagement in cognitive rehabilitation, including patient numbers, session dates, waiting times, session frequency, exercise repetition, engagement levels, and notes on individual experiences.
+Field study table displaying patient engagement data: session dates, waiting times, frequency, exercise repetition, and engagement levels.

 80% of patients repeated the same exercise 3+ times in a month, with 60% attending only weekly sessions.